aleshaleksey/fansys23/08-spell-list.md

 **Description**: The caster creates an illusionary scene which mimics the real scene to all senses except touch and pain.
 It can do no damage.
 The scene realistically mimics a real scene, at first glance, but has no material substance.
 For example:

-- An illusionary bridge over a river will hold no weight, but if a rock is thrown against might show the rock bouncing a few steps along the bridge and coming to rest on it (in the meanwhile the real rock passes straight through it).
+- An illusionary bridge over a river will hold no weight, but if a rock is thrown at it might show the rock bouncing a few steps along the bridge and coming to rest on it (in the meanwhile the real rock passes straight through it).
 - An illusionary bonfire would feel warm at a distance, but would fail to melt a block of ice at some distance (although if the ice is placed inside of the area of the "mirage" it would *appear* to melt).

 An illusion can be broken in the following manner: